MTry/homebridge-smart-irrigation/README.md

 ## Way forward..

-- [ ] Ensure the main service is set to `In Use` when a valve is active

-- [ ] Update `Remaining Duration` accordingly
+- [ ] Update `Remaining Duration` on the accessory

-- [ ] The plugin uses [request](https://github.com/request/request) which is now deprecated - would like to transition to either [node-fetch](https://www.npmjs.com/package/node-fetch), [got](https://www.npmjs.com/package/got) or any other sutable one which is lightweight and easy to implement - help solicited
+- [ ] The plugin uses [request](https://github.com/request/request) which is now deprecated - would like to transition to either [node-fetch](https://www.npmjs.com/package/node-fetch), [got](https://www.npmjs.com/package/got) or any other suitable one which is lightweight and easy to implement - help solicited!

 - [ ] Prettier HTML email notifications!?

-- [ ] Cuter logo!?
+- [ ] Appropriate logo!?

 ## Support/Contribution

-I dont have a great deal of programming experience so the biggest help and contribution you can make is helping with code or "Way forward.." items!
+I dont have a great deal of programming experience so the biggest help and contribution you can make is helping with the code or "Way forward.." items!

 If financial contribution is on your agenda, may I humbly redirect you to [Homebridge](https://github.com/nfarina/) which makes this community possible.
-Also consider supporting several fine developers who offer an incredible amount of their time and effort in supporting the community and creating fantastic plugins.
+Also consider supporting several fine developers who offer an incredible amount of their time and effort in supporting the community and creating extraordinary plugins.

-I use this plugin with Sonoff devices exposed by the fantastic [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91) who somehow manages to squeeze more than 24 hours in a day giving support and fixing bugs!
+I use this plugin with Sonoff devices exposed by the fantastic [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91), who somehow manages to squeeze more than 24 hours in a day giving support and fixing bugs!